sbcshop/EncroPi-Software/README.md

 * The funtion of "encryption_sdcard.py" file is to encrypt the data/file in SD card and store that file in SD card

-* The function of "gpio_test.py" file is to work with Additional GPIO pins for interfacing extrernal I/o devices
+* ThData_logging_FromPCe function of "gpio_test.py" file is to work with Additional GPIO pins for interfacing extrernal I/o devices

 * The "sdcard_read_write.py" file is for writing any data/file in SD card and Reading data from it

 * "encryption_test.py" file is for teting encrption and decrptions of any data within the IDE

+### The "Data_logging_FromPC" file
+Under this folder you will get three micropython files:

+* One file is simply the liberary file i.e, "encropi.py"
+* File 2nd, i.e "data_transfer_to_EncroPi.py" is the standard python code file for sending data from our Desktop/laptop to our EncroPi board
+* Third file is the main file of recieving data to our encroPi